I work with many Art Insurance Carriers, and each company’s approach to valuation differs, which is why it matters.

 Entering the world of art collectors can be difficult but also satisfying.
 It requires a lot of research, tact, and sometimes good negotiation skills.
 Make sure you have a promising debut by following our beginner’s guide to buying valuable art.

-Guide to packing art & antiques like a pro
+art and antiques like a pro – the easy

 Give yourself enough time